 Sarah Manguso is the author of seven books including 300 Arguments, a genre-defying work of nonfiction; Ongoingness, a meditation on motherhood and time; The Guardians, an investigation of friendship and suicide; The Two Kinds of Decay, a memoir of her experience with a chronic autoimmune disease, and Hard to Admit and Harder to Escape, a collection of very short stories.
 She is also the author of the poetry collections Siste Viator and The Captain Lands in Paradise, poems from which have won a Pushcart Prize and appeared in several editions of the Best American Poetry series.
 Her essays have appeared in Harper's, McSweeney's, the Paris Review, the New York Review of Books, and the New York Times Magazine, and her books have been translated into Chinese, German, Italian, Portuguese, and Spanish.
-Her work has been supported by a Guggenheim Fellowship, a Hodder Fellowship, and the Rome Prize.
+Her work has been supported by a Guggenheim Fellowship and the Rome Prize.
 She lives in Los Angeles and is currently the Mary Routt Chair of Creative Writing at Scripps College.